KushagraMehta/Blog/REST server with Go/REST server with Go in 5 minutes/README.md

 This example represents a very simple RESTful API written using Go.
 In a real project, we’d typically tie this up with a database so that we were returning real values.
 For the next step, I would suggest you should read [Gorilla/Mux](https://github.com/gorilla/mux) package.
 As it will remove a lot of boilerplate code and written only with the standard line.

-> Source Code - The full source code for this tutorial can be found here: [KushagraMehta/Blog/]()
+> Source Code - The full source code for this tutorial can be found here: [KushagraMehta/Blog/REST server with Go](https://github.com/KushagraMehta/Blog/tree/master/REST%20server%20with%20Go/REST%20server%20with%20Go%20in%205%20minutes)

 In the next post, we'll add Postgresql plus Dockerize the whole application, furthermore host it on Heroku/AWS.